Low-density lipoprotein: Size patterns

-Oxidized LDL
+Oxidized

-Oxidized LDL is a general term for LDL particles with oxidatively modified structural components.
+Oxidized LDL (oxLDL) is a general term for LDL particles with oxidatively modified structural components.
 As a result, from free radical attack, both lipid and protein parts of LDL can be oxidized in the vascular wall.
-Besides the oxidative reactions taking place in vascular wall, oxidized lipids in LDL can also be derived from oxidized dietary lipids.
+Besides the oxidative reactions in the vascular wall, oxidized lipids in LDL can also be derived from oxidized dietary lipids.
 Oxidized LDL is known to associate with the development of atherosclerosis, and it is therefore widely studied as a potential risk factor of cardiovascular diseases.
-Atherogenicity of oxidized LDL has been explained by lack of recognition of oxidation-modified LDL structures by the LDL receptors, preventing the normal metabolism of LDL particles and leading eventually to development of atherosclerotic plaques.
+Atherogenicity of oxidized LDL has been explained by lack of recognition of oxidation-modified LDL structures by the LDL receptors, preventing the normal metabolism of LDL particles and leading eventually to the development of atherosclerotic plaques.
 Of the lipid material contained in LDL, various lipid oxidation products are known as the ultimate atherogenic species.
 Acting as a transporter of these injurious molecules is another mechanism by which LDL can increase the risk of atherosclerosis.

+The LOX-1 scavenge receptor does take up oxLDL, but the liver does not naturally express it.
+It is instead expressed by endothelial cells, platelets, macrophages, smooth muscle cells, and cardiomyocytes as an innate immune scavenge receptor.
+When activated, pro-inflammatory signals are generated in the cell, and damaging compounds are released as well.
+As a result, these cells are most sensitive to the effects of oxLDL.
+SR-BI and CD36, two class B scavenge receptors, also take up oxLDL into the macrophage.

+Despite lower recognition efficacy by the LDL receptor, the liver does remove oxLDLs from the circulation.
+This is achieved by Kupffer cells and liver sinusoidal endothelial cells (LSECs).
+In LSECs, stabilin-1 and stabilin-2 mediate most of the uptake.
+Uptake of oxLDLs causes visible disruption to the structure of the LSEC in rats.
+Doing the same also damages human LSEC cultures.

+Acetyl

+Acetyl LDL (acLDL) is a construct generated in vitro.
+When scientists produced such a modified version of LDL, they found that a class of scavenge receptors, now called SR-A, can recognize them and take them up.
+Because scavenge receptors work much faster than the downregulated native LDL receptor of a macrophage, oxLDL and acLDL can both fill up a macrophage quickly, turning it into a foam cell.